kitnato/reia/README.md

 REIA is a data-driven Web-tool that allows a renewable energy (RE) project's data to be generalised, scored and visualised across different categories, outcomes and performance metrics.

-At its core is a [JSON](http://www.json.org/) data framework application based on international RE standards that provides a consistent assessment methodology across multiple project development stages and technology types.
+At its core is a [JSON](http://www.json.org/) data framework based on international RE standards that provides a consistent assessment methodology across multiple project development stages and technology types.
 Its entire configuration is as extensible and malleable as it is transparent.

 REIA is built with [Meteor](https://www.meteor.com/) & [Bootstrap](http://getbootstrap.com/) in [Atom](https://atom.io/) according to [ES5](https://es5.github.io/) specifications.